octoberU/AudicaConverter/README.md

 osu! beatmaps can be downloaded as `.osz` files from the [official osu! website](https://osu.ppy.sh/beatmapsets?m=0) (requires login), or from the alternative, community hosted service [bloodcat](https://bloodcat.com/osu/).

+**Note!** The difficulty of the resulting Audica map mainly depends on the difficulty of the osu! map you choose to convert, and can vary from very easy to inhumanly difficult.
+The converter allows you to choose between the different difficulties available for each osu! map, and will give you a numeric estimate of the difficulty of the resulting Audica map on conversion.
+For a point of reference with the Audica OST's, beginner ≈ 2, standard ≈ 3, advanced ≈ 4, expert ≈ 5 Audica difficulty rating+.
+You can help finding osu! maps that will convert to appopriate difficulties by filtering on osu! star difficulty rating.
+For example by adding "star>3 star<4" to your search on either the osu! official website or Bloodcat, you will only get maps that have a least one difficulty with a star rating between 3 and 4.
+Keep in mind that osu! star difficulty does not translate one-to-one to Audica difficulty rating, so it might take some trial and error to figure out what difficulties suit your preferences and skill level.

 For efficient mass conversion of a large number of maps, the converter can be put into an auto conversion mode.
 See [this wiki page](https://github.com/octoberU/AudicaConverter/wiki/Auto-Conversion-Mode-Configuration-and-Operation) for details on setting up and running auto mode.

 ## Customization